Skip to Content

 If left unchecked, most outdoor perennials will take over quite a large area in just a few seasons.
 Some will even have the crown die out in the center if left unchecked for too many years.

 This is where division comes into play.
 And dividing plants is so easy.
-You can often just use a sharp spade to give up a segment of the plant and move it to another place in your garden which has more room.
+You can often just use a sharp spade to give up a segment of the plant and move it to another place in your garden that has more room.

-And if you don’t have room for them, just plant them in fresh potting soil in pots and share with your gardening friends.
+And if you don’t have room for them, just plant them in fresh potting soil in pots and share them with your gardening friends.

 I mentioned earlier that I have 8 garden beds.
 I started with one about 5 years ago and each of my successive beds has some divisions from the initial garden bed growing in them.

-Each one has their own theme but they also all share some similar plants.
+Each one has its own theme but they also all share some similar plants.
 It is fun to watch how they grow in different soil and light conditions.
 The Baptisia shown here was a tiny division of a large established plant.

-It is barely spring here and by mid summer this bush will be 4 feet tall!
+It is barely spring here and by mid-summer this bush will be 4 feet tall!

 Baptista is an easy plant to grow from divisions